Kalonunia rice

 Kalonunia rice is a variety of non-Basmati, aromatic, black textured small rice mainly grown in the Indian state of West Bengal.
 It is a common and widely cultivated crop in districts of Cooch Behar, Jalpaiguri and Alipurduar along with some parts of Darjeeling & Kalimpong districts of West Bengal.

 Under its Geographical Indication tag, it is referred to as "Kalonunia Rice".

 Name

 The word "Kalonunia" is derived from "Kalo", meaning black in the state language of Bengali, representing the black-husked grain, and "Nunia", indicating a local rice group of West Bengal.
 Kalonunia is also reported as Kala nenia, Kala nina, or Kala nooniah.

 Local name

-It is known as Kalonunia chaal (কলোনুনিয়া চাল) or simply only as Kalonunia.
+It is known as Kalonunia chaal (কলোনুনিয়া চাল) or simply as Kalonunia.
 "Chaal" means rice in the local state language of Bengali.

 Description

 Some of the uses and characteristics of Kalonunia rice: